shariq1989/cookbook/content/recipe/cold_brew.md

 2. Fill your glass 1/3 of the way with the cold brew concentrate, about 1/2 cup.
 3. Add the water and fill the class 2/3's of the way, and then top it off with heavy cream and a sweetener of your choice.

-### ABOUT THE COFFEE
+### ABOUT COLD BREW

 About 3 years ago my husband and I had a sit-down about my iced coffee obsession.
 Hello Dutch Bro's and Starbucks Cold Brew with Cascara Cold Foam, am I right?
-That conversation ended with the purchase of a Cold Brew [Toddy](https://amzn.to/3CMQ03P).
-My life has changed since that moment.
+That conversation ended with the purchase of a Cold Brew Toddy.
+My life has changed for the better since that moment.
 I have also successfully convinced many of my friends to purchase a Toddy of their own.
-And can I say, the Toddy pays for itself right away?
-Another side benefit of making cold brew at home is that it tends to be less acidic.
-If regular coffee upsets your stomach, there is a chance cold brew may not.

-#### What is cold brew coffee?
+Like me, I hope you experience the joy the comes with a quick cold brew coffee made right in your own home.

+#### What is Cold Brew Coffee?
+What's the difference between Cold Brew and Iced Coffee?

+Cold-brew coffee refers to coffee made through steeping grounds at room temperature or cold water for an extended period.

+The difference between the two comes down to methodology.
+Cold Brew steeps in cold or room temperature water rather than hot water like regular iced coffee.
+At a cooler temperature, the beans maintain their integrity; the coffee comes out less watered-down.
+Along the same line, cold-brewing coffee relies on time to extract the coffee's oils rather than hot water.
+Because of the extended brewing time, the result is a smooth, rich coffee with a low level of acidity.
+If you're like me and regular coffee is hard on your stomach, cold brew may be just the thing for you.

 #### What main ingredients do I need to make cold brew?

 * Coarse-Ground Coffee: Coarse ground makes for the best cold brew coffee.
-You can grind the coffee at home or use the giant one at stores like Costco.
+You can grind your coffee at home with a coffee grinder or use a commercial one inside of stores like Costco.

 * Water

 #### What equipment do I need to make this recipe?

 * A [coffee grinder](https://amzn.to/2XU1KSU)

-* A [Toddy](https://amzn.to/3CMQ03P) Cold Brew System: The Toddy is hand's down the best cold brew coffee maker.
-It also happens to be the one used in most coffee shops.
+* A [Toddy](https://amzn.to/3CMQ03P) Cold Brew System: The Toddy is hands-down the best cold brew coffee maker.
+It is the cold brew maker most used in coffee shops as well.

 * A [food scale](https://amzn.to/3lYgWXP)

-#### Can I warm up my cold brew?
+#### Can I warm up my cold brew if I want the taste, but not the cold?

-Yes, you sure can.
+You sure can.
 In fact, that's the only way my husband, Shariq, will drink it.
 On occasion, I will too.
-Though, I prefer an iced coffee.
+Though, I generally prefer an iced coffee anyway.

 #### What is the best coffee for Cold Brew?

-First off, you want to be sure you're purchasing whole beans and grinding them on a coarse ground setting.
+First off, you want to be sure you're purchasing whole beans and grinding them on a coarse-ground setting.
 My all-time favorite coffee for cold brew at home is [New Mexico Piñon Coffee](https://amzn.to/3CRCiwz).

-I hope you enjoy this recipe for homemade cold brew.
+I hope you enjoy this recipe for a homemade cold brew.
 If you try it, be sure to let us know what you think!

 #### Other cold brew recipes from The Jamil Ghar:
 * Pumpkin Cold Brew
+* Vanilla Sweet Cream Cold Brew
+* Pumpkin Spice Cold Brew
+* Honey Almond Milk Cold Brew
+* Salted Caramel Cold Brew
+* Vanilla Cold Brew